Kangaroo meat: Food safety standards

-The Australian Standard for the Hygienic Production of Wild Game Meat for Human Consumption (AS 4464:2007) sets strict requirements for the hygienic handling, transport, and processing of kangaroo meat for human consumption.
+The Australian Standard for the Hygienic Production of Wild Game Meat for Human Consumption (AS 4464:2007) sets requirements for the hygienic handling, transport, and processing of kangaroo meat for human consumption.
 Compliance with this standard is mandatory for licensed businesses harvesting and processing kangaroo meat in order to meet state and territorial licensing requirements, as well as export regulations.

 To meet these standards, field harvesters must follow strict hygiene practices.
 Vehicles used for harvesting must include facilities for hand washing, sanitising equipment, and providing potable water.
 Carcasses must be dressed hygienically, hung in clean, corrosion-resistant frames, and transported in a manner that minimises contamination and allows effective cooling.
 Sanitised tools must be used at all times, and contamination must be immediately trimmed from affected carcasses.

 State regulations, such as the NSW Food Regulation 2015, incorporate these standards into licensing requirements.
 For export, the Export Control (Wild Game Meat and Wild Game Meat Products) Rules 2021 mandate compliance with AS 4464:2007, ensuring wild game meat meets international food safety standards.

 These measures ensure kangaroo meat and other wild game products meet high safety and hygiene standards.
 The incorporation of hazard analysis and critical control point (HACCP) principles further ensures that the meat is safe for consumption and compliant with both domestic and international regulations.